tnordquist/personal-android-project-rbrazell1/docs/index.md

   <li>Take a picture of the drink they ordered</li>

 <ul>
-    <li>After confirming they are satisfied with the picture they will be on the rating page</li>
+    <li>After confirming they are satisfied with the picture,
+        skipping the option to take a picture, they will be on the rating page</li>
 </ul>

   <li>To rate the drink in 1-5 stars</li>